Most Parkes books are available for Long Loan or One Week Loan.

 If you have a University I.D./Library Card you can borrow books at the Loans Desk or at the self-issue units on level 2.

 Membership of the Friends of the Parkes Library includes an External Borrower's Card.

-Bound volumes in the rare books area cannot be photocopied, but you can request photographic or microfilm copies, subject to the age and condition of the item.
+Rare Books cannot be photocopied, but you can request photographic copies, subject to the age and condition of the item.

 See Reprographic Services for a list of the types of copy available and charges.

 The 'Parkes Ref' section contains general encyclopaedias and subject reference books, e.g.:

 Bibliographies are shelved at Z/BZ and are worth checking when looking for older publications on a specific subject, e.g.:

 Special Collections Open Access Area - members of the University and visitors over 18 are welcome to use the material in this area whenever the Hartley Library is open.
 Visitors will need to show photo ID when signing in at Library Reception.
 If you are under 18 please contact firstname.lastname@example.org with your enquiry.